Leo450/mstaff-micro/README.md

 ### Apps servers

 All project are for now using their respective technologies dev servers to be served.
-- So ``webpack-dev-server`` for Vue apps : https://webpack.js.org/configuration/dev-server/.
+- So ``webpack-dev-server`` for Vue apps and Storybook : https://webpack.js.org/configuration/dev-server/.
 - And ``Symfony Local Web Server`` for Symfony apps : https://symfony.com/doc/current/setup/symfony_server.html.

 ### Main Web Server